syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-N>For illustration purposes, we have only provided the sample for modifying the name of the annotation in the [FreeTextAnnotationAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_FreeTextAnnotationAdded) event.
+N>For illustration purposes, we have only provided the sample for modifying the name of the free text annotation in the [FreeTextAnnotationAdded](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfPdfViewer.XForms.SfPdfViewer.html#Syncfusion_SfPdfViewer_XForms_SfPdfViewer_FreeTextAnnotationAdded) event.
 But this can be done in all other events as well.

-## How to Customize the Minimum size of the Free Text Annotations

-By the `MinimumSize` property, You can set the minimum size to which the free text annotations could be resized.

-Refer the following code example:

-{% tabs %}
-{% highlight c# %}

-//Sets the minimum size for the free text annotations pdfViewerControl.AnnotationSettings.FreeText.MinimumSize = new Size(10, 10);

-{% endhighlight %}
-{% endtabs %}

-## How to add the free text annotation programmatically?

-By `AddAnnotation` method , You can add the free text annotations programmatically by The created free text annotation object passed as a parameter.
-The `FreeTextAnnotation` instance  acquires the text, page number and bounds as the parameters.

-The following code sample illustrates the same.

-{% tabs %}
-{% highlight c# %}

-string text = "Syncfusion";

-//Creates the free text annotation
-FreeTextAnnotation freeTextAnnotation = new FreeTextAnnotation(text, 1, new Rectangle(100, 100, 100, 50));

-//Add the free text annotation to the specified page pdfViewerControl.AddAnnotation(freeTextAnnotation);

-{% endhighlight %}
-{% endtabs %}

-## How to select the free text annotation programmatically

-By `SelectAnnotation` method ,You can select the free text annotation programmatically.
-The specified free text annotation object passed as a parameter.

-The following code sample illustrates the same.

-{% tabs %}
-{% highlight c# %}

-//Selects the specified free text annotation pdfViewerControl.SelectAnnotation(freetextAnnotation);

-{% endhighlight %}
-{% endtabs %}

-N> Once `SelectAnnotation` method is called and as long as the annotation stays selected, the `SelectedAnnotation` property will return the same instance as the parameter of this method.

-## How to deselect the free text annotation programmatically

-By  `DeselectAnnotation` method ,You can deselect the free text annotation.
-The specified free text annotation object passed as a parameter.

-The following code sample illustrates the same.

-{% tabs %}
-{% highlight c# %}

-//Deselects the specified free text annotation pdfViewerControl.DeselectAnnotation(freetextAnnotation);

-{% endhighlight %}
-{% endtabs %}

-N> There is no effect in calling `DeselectAnnotation` method, if the given annotation is not selected.
-Once this method is called, the `SelectedAnnotation` property will return null until any other annotation gets selected.

 N>You can also explore our [Xamarin.Forms PDF Viewer example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/PdfViewer) to knows the functionalities of each feature.